 Sonoma’s Italian heritage has made the valley a hotbed for artisan olive oil production, paving the way for the Figone family, who has been crafting specialty extra virgin olive oils and balsamic vinegars in Sonoma Valley since 1989.
 Stop by their Tuscan-inspired tasting room on the Sonoma Plaza, and let the friendly staff guide your through their delicious and diverse oils and vinegars.
 Or get geeky with a private “Tuscan Tour” of their olive mill, where you’ll learn about production, taste through their oils, enjoy charcuterie and hors d’oeuvres, and go home with a bottle of your own oil.
 With quality standards like these, you’ll never look at olive oil the same way again.

 For over two decades, Ramekins Culinary School has delighted students with a fabulous array of classes highlighting cuisines from around the world, taught by renowned chefs.
 Sign up for one of their three-hour classes or weekend boot camps, learn from seasoned culinary pros, then finish the class with an elegant meal you help prepare.
 If you’re looking to make a weekend out of it, consider staying in one of their Spanish colonial-inspired inn’s deluxe suites, a short walk from downtown Sonoma.

 Looking to up the ante with your next family reunion or corporate retreat?
-Bring the whole fam damily down to Sonoma Broadway Farms, a mile down the road from Sonoma’s historic plaza, for a relaxing getaway on a six-acre authentic working farm.
+Bring the whole family down to Sonoma Broadway Farms, a mile down the road from Sonoma’s historic plaza, for a relaxing getaway on a six-acre authentic working farm.
 Harvest from the farm’s gardens, cook together in their gorgeous kitchen, and eat in an idyllic country setting.
-Dorm-room sleeping accommodations, delicious food and modern amenities make this a must for team-building and yoga retreats, too.
+Dorm-room sleeping accommodations, delicious food and modern amenities make this a must for team-building workshops.